shunjizhan/Coinbot/README.md

 # Coinbot
 This is a cryptocurrency trading operating system.

-(EOSGOGO!)
+## Introduction
+Being a cryptocurrency lover and technology enthusiast, I implemented this Coinbot for researching and learning purpose (also for fun!).<br>

+Using it arbitrarily is risky, and could potentially lose real money!
+Don't import your API keys until you had examine the code and comfirmed it worked!
+If you are looking for a public library with more robust and comprehensive functionality, check [this](https://github.com/ccxt/ccxt) out!

-# Functionalities
+## Functionalities

-## Basic
+### Basic
 - view current exchange rate of any token pair in any exchange
 - view quoted depths of any token pair in any exchange
 - view any of your cryptocurrency balance in any exchange